API Reference#

 fr.ListingResult

-Value object returned by perform_listing, with .objects and .total_count, before to_listing_response formats the HTTP response.
+Value object returned by get_many (and handle_get_many), with .objects, .total_count, and .query_params, before to_listing_response formats the HTTP response.

 fr.AsyncReactAdminView

 Async CRUD view that speaks the ra-data-simple-rest wire contract used by react-admin.
-See How-To: React Admin Integration.
+See React Admin Integration.

 fr.ReactAdminView